 Is Givenchy Sold in China?

 Below are a couple of screenshots I took from Givenchy’s Chinese website, clearly showing a couple of stores in China selling Givenchy Beauty products:

 Because of Givenchy’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetic brands selling in mainland China cannot be considered cruelty-free in 2020.
+That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.

 Although Givenchy may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.